CharlesBlonde/libpurecoollink/README.md

 ## Work to do

 * Better protocol understanding
-* Better documentation on how it is working
+* Better technical documentation on how it is working
 * Get historical data from the API (air quality, etc ...)
-* Air Purifier Heater and fan support